jgarvey928/Python-Regression-ML-Model/project_proposal_revised.md

 ### SERX94: Project Proposal
 ### Do People in Wealthier Countries Live Longer?
+(Working Title)
 #### John Garvey
-###### 10/30/2023
+###### 09/14/2023

 **Keyterms:**

-Life Expectancy, Development Indicators, Prosperity, Hardship
+Life Expectancy, Development Indicators, Prosperity,

-Developed Nations: Abundance, Modern Technology, Wealthy, Prosperity
+Developed Nations: Abundance, Modern Technology, Wealthy,

-Developing Nations: Scarcity, Distressed, Poverty, Hardship
+Developing Nations: Scarcity, Distressed, Poverty

 **Description:** This is the second iteration of this project.
 For this project we will be using the vast amount of data found at www.worldbank.org.
 The datasets that we will be using are from every country in the world for the years from